gimes28/Euchre-Project/9. Budget/budget.md

 ## Total Budget

-So far there has been no expenses in creating this project.
+No expenses were needed for this project.
+All tools used were all open-source and free to use.
+Poster cost was accounted for by CEAS Tribunal.